This guide tells you about the late payment penalties which apply for all employers and contractors.

 The late payment penalties apply to all employers and contractors - whether you employ one or several hundred employees or subcontractors.
 They apply to monthly, quarterly and annual periods of PAYE starting on or after 6 April 2010.

-HM Revenue & Customs (HMRC) charges late payment penalties on PAYE amounts that are not paid in full and on time.
-This includes:
+HMRC charges late payment penalties on PAYE amounts that are not paid in full and on time.

 For information about a payment surcharge that applied to large employers before 6 April 2010 see 'Mandatory Electronic Payment - Surcharge for periods before 6 April 2010' - there's a link at the end of this guide.